cilium/cilium/Documentation/operations/upgrade.rst

 * The endpoint config option ``Conntrack`` was removed.
 The option was used to disable the stateful connection tracking for the endpoint.
 However, many Cilium features depend on the tracking.
 Therefore the option to disable the connection tracking was removed.
+In addition, we deprecated the ``disable-conntrack`` option and made it non-operational.
+It will be removed in version 1.13.

 .. _1.11_upgrade_notes: